JorrieB/Boids/README.md

 Before we start coding, let's think about the steps involved in creating cohesion.
 First, our boid must look around for boids within its line of sight.
 Given the position of all its neighbors, our boid must then calculate the vector from itself to that point.
 Finally, we must give our boid a reasonable velocity toward that point.

-Open Boid.Swift and navigate to the method <code>rule1()</code> - this will be our cohesion rule.
+Open Boid.Swift and navigate to the method <code>rule1()</code>.
 Let's implement it one sentence at a time.

 #####Look for neighbors
 Call <code>getBoidPositionsWithin(x:CGFloat, ofBoid:Boid)</code> on the boid's delegate and assign the resulting list of boid positions to a variable.
 For the value x (the distance in pixels which we declare our boid can see), assign a value which makes sense in the current context - that is, some distance reasonably far from the boid that doesn't span the entire screen.
 When you have values in your program that may need to be tweaked later, it is a good idea to declare and use a variable for that value.
 Doing so means you don't have to search your code for every important value whenever you want to make a change.
 At the top of Boid.Swift, insert the following line <code>let VISIBLE_DIS : CGFloat = 80</code> and use it in your method call as x.
 For the value <code>ofBoid</code>, input self - after all, each boid only cares about finding its own neighbors.
 The result should be the following: